stefanrueger/urboot/howtoselect.md

    vector bootloaders normally occupy a multiple of the device's flash memory page size.
 In contrast to this, hardware-supported bootloaders often have very large sizes, eg, the ATmega328p can have hw-supported bootloaders with 512, 1024, 2048 and 4096 bytes size.
-Its flash page size is 128 bytes, so vector bootloaders can occupy any multiple of that.<br>Normally, the best use of MCU flash space is to select `j`-type vector bootloaders (see below), and only select `h`-type hardware supported bootloaders if they happen to occupy the same space.
-If, however, the bootloader is used for firmware updates on products where the MCU is not accessible otherwise, vector bootloaders can brick in rare cases if interrupted during upload, eg, by Vcc dipping just below the brownout detection whilst the MCU uses slightly more power during flash write.<br>Either way, when installing bootloaders take care to program the right fuses (see *Usage* in [readme](https://github.com/stefanrueger/urboot/blob/main/README.md)).
+Its flash page size is 128 bytes, so vector bootloaders can occupy any multiple of that.<p>Normally, the best use of MCU flash space is to select `j`-type vector bootloaders (see below), and only select `h`-type hardware supported bootloaders if they happen to occupy the same space.
+If, however, the bootloader is used for firmware updates on products where the MCU is not accessible otherwise, vector bootloaders have the disadvantage that they can brick in very rare cases, eg, if interrupted during upload at a sensitive spot, eg, by Vcc dipping just below the brownout detection whilst the MCU uses slightly more power during flash write of the first page that contains the reset vector.<p> Either way, when installing bootloaders take care to program the right fuses (see *Usage* in [readme](https://github.com/stefanrueger/urboot/blob/main/README.md)).
 There are three types of vector bootloaders that the urboot project offers:
     + `j` versions cost minimal to no extra space in the bootloader and need applications to be